Uberspace/lab/source/guide_codimd.rst

 Installation
 ============

-You need a special database for CodiMD_:
+You'll need a database for CodiMD_.

 Create Database
 ---------------